 8. Grape seed extract

 There is some evidence to suggest that grape seed extract may have potential benefits for several heart and blood conditions.
-It contains antioxidants that may protect the blood vessels and prevent high blood pressure.

 Grape seed extract may also act as a natural blood thinner.
 Because of these effects, the National Center for Complementary and Integrative Health suggest that people with blood disorders, those taking blood-thinning medications, and people about to have an operation should not take grape seed extract.